mnemosx/github-repos-explorer/README.md

 :heavy_check_mark: User can use URL queries (/search?q=something) to directly search for users on page load
 :heavy_check_mark: Skip users with 0 repos
 :heavy_check_mark: App can be navigated using keyboard
-:heavy_multiplication_x: If number of repos > 15 (or so), show the rest in compact list in expansion component
-   -- Alternatively, request more repos when user has scrolled all the way right
+:heavy_check_mark: If number of repos > 10, request more repos on user input
-   -- Alternatively, just display only the first 15 (or so) most starred repos for each user
-:heavy_multiplication_x: Search bar stays fixed to top when scrolling

 <br />
 <br />